 Oh yes you read that right.
 BACON AIOLI.

-It was our first day in London and after an 8 hour flight, 45 minute ride on the underground, and dragging luggage up several flights of stairs, I was starving.
-As soon as we walked passed Gourmet Burger Kitchen in South Kensington, I knew I was going to chow down on a massive burger that night.
+It was my first day in London and after an 8 hour flight, 45 minute ride on the underground, and dragging luggage up several flights of stairs, I was starving.
+As soon as I walked passed Gourmet Burger Kitchen in South Kensington, I knew I was going to chow down on a massive burger that night.
 That’s where I saw it, in between choosing what kind of fries I wanted, there it was – bacon aioli.

 With that first taste, I was down the rabbit hole and into (yet another) bacon obsession.
 This is my new absolute must-have condiment.
 It’s even better than bacon bits or bacon dust.
 Like ten million billion times better.

 I loved it on a burger, but I have to say, it’s also a fantastic dip.
 You can use chips, fries (like you see here!), vegetables, or anything else you can think of to dip.

 Just make this bacon aioli and love it.
 Dip your fries in it, spread it on a burger bun, use it with your favorite sandwich, toss a dollop on top of a salad, eat it straight off a spoon, no matter what you do with it, you will do no wrong.

 Need more specific ideas?
 Ok fine, twist my arm…

 Drizzle it over these loaded bacon potato skewers.

 Make grilled vegetable egg rolls and serve this bacon aioli alongside it!

 Other yummy things to use on all the sandwiches: Pepperoncini Relish | Bourbon Peach BBQ Sauce